circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Best Practices

-CircleCI bases pre-built images off of upstream, for example, `circleci/ruby:2.4-node` is based off the most up to date version of the Ruby 2.4-node container, similar to using `:latest`.
-It is best practice to lock down aspects of your build container, by specifying an additional tag to pin down the image in your configuration.

 That is, to prevent unintended changes that come from upstream, instead of using `circleci/ruby:2.4-node` use a more specific version of these containers to ensure the image does not change with upstream changes until you change the tag.

 For example, add `-jessie` or `-stretch` to the end of each of those containers to ensure you're only using that base OS.
 You can pin down those images to a specific point version, like `circleci/ruby:2.3.7-jessie`, or you can just specify the OS version, with `circleci/ruby:2.3-jessie`.
 This is possible for any of the CircleCI images.